 - Water The area's West and Southwest districts can be served with water infrastructure in the near future.
 Water infrastructure will need to be extended east to west to serve the hillsides.
 The Far West district can be served after water infrastructure improvements, such as an additional pump station, are constructed.
 The North district will need further study and significant water infrastructure improvements to be served. - Sewer The West and Southwest districts also can be served with sanitary sewer infrastructure in the near future, through connection to existing and planned sewer lines.
 Sanitary sewer infrastructure would need to be extended into the hillside area of the West and Southwest districts and Far West district as those areas develop.
-The North district needs further study on how to serve the area and if any significant infrastructure is necessary to serve sanitary sewers in this area. - Stormwater All areas within Sherwood West can handle stormwater with required infrastructure improvements as development occurs.
+An upgrade to the existing Sherwood Trunk Line is required prior to any substantial development in the West and Southwest districts.
+The North District will be served by the Chicken Creek Pump Station and Force Main which is partially under construction now.
+The remainder of the force main is required to be constructed within Highway 99W before development can occur in the North District. - Stormwater All areas within Sherwood West can handle stormwater with required infrastructure improvements as development occurs.
 The West and Southwest districts in Sherwood West may be the easiest to serve.